 - If you smoke, quit.
 Smoking increases your chance of getting cervical cancer.

 Centers for Disease Control and Prevention website.
-Human papillomavirus (HPV).
-Clinician factsheets and guidance.
+Human papillomavirus (HPV) schedule and dosing.

 Salcedo MP, Phoolcharoen N, Schmeler KM.
 Intraepithelial neoplasia of the lower genital tract (cervix, vagina, vulva): etiology, screening, diagnosis, management.
 In: Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 29.

 US Preventive Services Task Force website.
 Cervical cancer: screening.

 Last reviewed on: 1/9/2023